medialab/hyphe-traph/fosdem2018/index.md

 ===

 ### Isn't that what crazy people do?

+TODO: people told us not to do it!

 * Building an on-file structure from scratch is not easy.
 * Why would you do that instead of relying on some already existing solution?